kaygar86/MechaCar_Statistical_Analysis/README.md

 - Is the slope of the linear model considered to be zero?
 Why or why not?
 - Answer: Yes the values are to the negative 8th and 12th, which is reasonably close to zero.
 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-- Answer: It is okay.
-The Multiple R - Squared value is 0.7149, which is fairly good but could be better.
+- Answer: The Multiple R - Squared value is 0.7149, which is fairly good but could be better.

 ## Deliverable 2